Skip to main content

 5. Getting your own money back out is tax-free (withdrawing bonds, grants and investment growth, however, is taxed).

 Unfortunately, few Canadians are taking advantage of the plan.
-Only 29% of Canadians who were eligible to claim the Disability Tax Credit(DTC) (DTC) opened an RDSP in 2016.
+Only 29% of Canadians who were eligible to claim the Disability Tax Credit (DTC) opened an RDSP in 2016.
 Although it’s beginning to become more popular: 150,726 plans were open in 2016, up from just 99,000 in 2014.

 That may be because of some of drawbacks of the RDSP:

-1. Complex and bureaucratic withdrawal rules—far more than other tax-shelters
+1. Complex and bureaucratic withdrawal rules — far more than other tax-shelters

-2. Eligibility for the DTC is c
+2. Eligibility for the DTC is certain categories of disability and requires certification from a medical practitioner.

 3. Low awareness of the plan